 A serial frame is composed of a character of data bits with synchronization bits (start and stop bits), and optionally a parity bit for error checking.

 A frame starts with the start bit, followed by the data bits (from 5 up to 9 data bits in total): first the least significant data bit, then the next data bits ending with the most significant bit.
 If enabled, the parity bit is inserted after the data bits, before the one or two stop bits.
-When a complete frame is transmitted, it can be directly followed by a new frame, or the communication line can be set to an idle (high) state. the figure below illustrates the possible combinations of the frame formats.
+When a complete frame is transmitted, it can be directly followed by a new frame, or the communication line can be set to an idle (high) state.
+The figure below illustrates the possible combinations of the frame formats.
 Bits inside brackets are optional.

 IDLE: No transfers on the communication line (Rx or Tx).
 An IDLE line